R-Hertel/tetmag/README.md

 ````

 - Notes:
-    - Installation on other platforms and on other linux distributions should be possible, but hasn't been tested.
+    - Installation on Windows and other linux distributions should be possible, but hasn't been tested.
+    - The software can be compiled and run on MacOS (tested on macOS 13.3.1 with Apple M1 processor) if the required libraries are installed.
     - An internet connection is required during the build process.

 ## Additional software